apache/flink-kubernetes-operator/docs/content/docs/custom-resource/pod-template.md

 under the License.
 -->

-# Pod template
+# Pod Template

-The operator CRD is designed to have a minimal set of direct, short-hand CRD settings to express the most basic attributes of a deployment.
-For all other settings the CRD provides the `flinkConfiguration` and `podTemplate` fields.
+The custom resources keep only a minimal set of direct, shorthand settings for the most basic attributes of a deployment, everything else is expressed through the spec's `flinkConfiguration` and `podTemplate` fields.
+Pod templates customize the JobManager and TaskManager pods of a `FlinkDeployment`, and only there: a `FlinkSessionJob` carries no pod template, its job runs on the session cluster's pods.

-Pod templates permit customization of the Flink job and task manager pods, for example to specify volume mounts, ephemeral storage, sidecar containers etc.

-Pod templates can be layered, as shown in the example below.
-A common pod template may hold the settings that apply to both job and task manager, like `volumeMounts`.
-Another template under job or task manager can define additional settings that supplement or override those in the common template, such as a task manager sidecar.

-The operator is going to merge the common and specific templates for job and task manager respectively.
+Four rules govern the templates:

+- `podTemplate` is the standard Kubernetes [`PodTemplateSpec`](https://github.com/fabric8io/kubernetes-client/blob/main/kubernetes-model-generator/kubernetes-model-core/src/generated/java/io/fabric8/kubernetes/api/model/PodTemplateSpec.java) from the [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client) model the operator is built on, with the CRD schema generated from the upstream `Pod` type.
+Anything a Kubernetes pod template can express is valid: volume mounts, ephemeral storage, sidecar and init containers, labels and annotations, security settings.
+- Templates layer: a common template under `spec.podTemplate` holds what both sides share, and the templates under `spec.jobManager` and `spec.taskManager` supplement or override it, merged per side by the operator.
+- `spec.jobManager` and `spec.taskManager` are deliberately thin wrappers around the same structure: each holds only `replicas`, the container `resources` (standard Kubernetes resource requirements, with the older `resource` shorthand deprecated), and its own `podTemplate`.
+- The Flink container is identified by its fixed name: `flink-main-container` must not be changed, it is how the operator and Flink locate the main container among the sidecars when merging and deploying the templates.

-Here the full example:
+A full example:

 ```yaml
 apiVersion: flink.apache.org/v1beta1